 Automation, investigation, remediation, and education capabilities:

-How do I purchase Microsoft Defender for Office 365?
+How to purchase Microsoft Defender for Office 365

 As an authorized Microsoft reseller, Ataira is able to offer Microsoft Defender for Office 365 to it’s customers.
 To purchase simply follow the normal checkout procedures and click the link to authorize Ataira as a Microsoft reseller for your organization.
 An important caveat to the provisioning process is that you must purchase or have purchased one of the base subscriptions below from Ataira.

 - Exchange Online Plan 2